You can find further information from our previous blog post about these events!

 How to drop a class by the Feb 24 deadline

-Friday, 1/30/2025 is the deadline to add a class, but you can still drop up to the February 24 deadline (after the drop deadline, you can withdraw with a W on or before March 26)
+Friday, 1/30/2025 was the deadline to add a class, but you can still drop up to the February 24 deadline (after the drop deadline, you can withdraw with a W on or before March 26)

-Follow the easy online steps below to drop a class on or before the deadline.
+Follow the easy online steps below to drop a class on or before the

 1. Contact your adviser to discuss and obtain their approval